mq-cah/ANZPHN/_pages/network.md

 : Malcolm Allbrook is managing editor of the [Australian Dictionary of Biography (ADB)](https://adb.anu.edu.au/){:target="_blank"} and a research fellow in the [National Centre of Biography](https://history.cass.anu.edu.au/centres/ncb){:target="_blank"} at The Australian National University (ANU).
 He has authored and co-authored four books: Never Stand Still (with Darraga Watson, 2013), Henry Prinsep’s Empire (2014), Carlotta’s Perth (with Mary Anne Jebb, 2017) and Barddabardda Wodjenangorddee: We’re Telling All of You: The Creation, History and People of Dambeemangaddee Country (with Valda Blundell, et al., 2017).
 His most recent book is an edited collection: Family History and Historians in Australia and New Zealand: Related Histories (with Sophie Scott-Brown, 2021).
 : **Contact** <malcolm.allbrook@anu.edu.au>

+**Dr Kylie Andrews** <br />
+: Kylie Andrews is an ECR and sessional academic at UTS.
+Her research centres on histories of media and gender, production studies and biography.
+She is the author of Trailblazing Women of Australian Public Broadcasting, 1945-1975 (Anthem Press, 2022).
+Kylie provides research services across a range of subjects and is currently assisting on 'A Century of Sex and the Australian Military, 1914-2020'.
+She contributes to a variety of historical organisations and was recently Secretary of the Oral History Association of NSW.
+Prior to becoming a historian, Kylie worked in film, radio and television as a production manager and producer and developed commercial projects, animated feature film and broadcast design.
+: **Contact** <Kylie.Andrews@uts.edu.au>

 **Professor Paul Arthur**<br />
 : **Contact** <paul.arthur@ecu.edu.au>